-While the About page describes expectations of the five factors, this page more concisely identifies how the points in PD and CF are allocated in assessments.
+While the About page describes expectations of the five factors, this page more concisely identifies how points for the three Story Factors are allocated in assessments.

-- From 0 to 1 point: General clearness/focus/drive toward a certain goal, basic description of settings/world-building.
+- From 0 to 1 point: General clearness/focus/drive toward a certain goal

-- 1 to 2: Better description/clear world-building, more original interpretation/usage of common themes and situations, somewhat immersive.
+- 1 to 2: More original interpretation/usage of common themes and situations, clear progression and appropriate pacing.
 Possible lacking points:

 - plot direction is clear but not compelling

-- actions and events build upon one another or later lead to something, anticipation
+- actions and events build up anticipation or later lead to something important

 - From 0 to 1 point: Some character insight into thoughts and emotions.